Westport Sessions and Matt Molloy’s

 That was all last night.
 Today, Monday morning, we decided we needed to do a bit of touristing.
 We wanted to go north into Donegal and looked at the map and thought that Sliabh League would be a nice goal.
 They are huge cliffs that drop into the sea on the edge of Donegal.
 The highest point to the ocean is 1972′, that’s right! close to two thousand feet down to the ocean.
 Quite a drop.
 We meander up through back roads into some spectacularly rugged and beautiful country.
 From rolling emerald green fields dotted with sheep to rugged hills, into a spectacular valley with eroded mesas similar at times to the Columbia Gorge and out to the ocean.
 We stop in a lovely little village named Kilcar that had a woolen mill.
 Everything in it is hand woven on looms upstairs from the showroom.
 Don found a vest and I found a hat that I really like and then we pushed on up an increasingly tiny road that started out vaguely two lane and became closer to one lane, and then closer to half a lane.
 Meeting another car is always a bit hair raising and I’m glad that James was driving.
 He grew up driving on the left side and it’s second nature to him.
 We arrive at a lot at the top of a steep incline and walk the rest of the distance to the cliffs.
 They are spectacular but not quite as beautiful as the Cliffs of Moher, which aren’t as high.
 We looked around for awhile and headed back down.

 Went back into Kilcar looking for a bite to eat and scouting out a pub that might have music.
 Nothing happening there so back to Kenkille where we grab a pint at a Hotel restaurant that’s understaffed, has poor service and high prices.
 It’s supposed to have wifi but that doesn’t work well either and when I frustratedly go to close up my iPad manage to knock over my pint all over the table and some into Don’s lap!
 I feel a fool, get towels from the barman and clean up the mess.
 Don takes it well, but it’s hard for me to let it go.
 Haste makes waste.
 So we find a smaller place get fish and chips and head toward Donegal city.
 We arrive there about 8:30 spot a pub that advertised a session.
 It’s called the Reel Inn and the walls are covered with photos of famous musicians.
 One big B&W photo has a young Joe Burke ( box ) Charlie Lennon ( fiddle ) and what appears to be a young Liam O’Flynn on pipes.
 A pantheon of iconic players.
 We’re assured by the barmaids that the session is open and we’d be most welcome to join.
 About 20 min. later Seamus and his playing partner John show up and we sit down and start tunes.
 Soon the place is full of what we find out are German tourists and some locals and the joint is jumping.
-We play until about.
 James and I are out back on smoke break and meet a fellow from Newry north of Belfast who plays flute and whistles urge him to grab his kit and he comes back.
 His fiancee also sings and the session turns out to be a lot of fun.
 Seamus asks if he can record us and we tell him no problem and let him know we’ve been doing the same at all the places we’ve gone to.
 We play until 11:00 or so and bid everyone goodbye and drive back to Drumshanbo.
 Not a bad day with minimum plans.